Psoriasis Isn't Contagious And Other Myths Busted

 How Can I Reduce Skin Irritations?

-People can take some measures to reduce the potential of skin irritations.
+People living with psoriasis can take some measures to reduce the potential of skin irritations.
 These include avoiding:

 - Getting sunburned: Use sunscreen, stay in the shade, or wear sun protective clothes that cover the body.